Xiddler/PORTABLE_ENV/dotfiles/cheat/ssh.md

 # authorized_keys
 _serverside_

-This file is on the serverside and contains the contents of the clientside file $HOME/.ssh/id_rsa.pub or
-$HOME/.ssh/id_rsa_do.pub or similar
+This file is on the serverside and contains the contents of the clientside file PUBLIC_KEY eg  $HOME/.ssh/id_rsa.pub or $HOME/.ssh/id_rsa_do.pub or similar
 NOTE: extension is .pub it is public

 If the ssh command ->% ssh-copy-id is not available:
-Copy the contents of ~/.ssh/id_rsa.pub on the clientside to ~/.ssh/authorized_keys on the serverside.
+Copy the contents of the clientside PUBLIC_KEY ~/.ssh/id_rsa.pub into the file ~/.ssh/authorized_keys on the serverside.

-## What goes in serverside authorized_keys?
+## What goes into the serverside authorized_keys file?

 The contents of ~/.ssh/id_rss.pub from the clientside